jhlagado/restful/README.md

 # Asynchronous operations

 Asynchronous or async operations are actions that happen at some time in the future.
-Because node is a single-threaded architecture in which everything that happens on the main thread is synchrononous, node must relinquish control of the main thread regularly in order for asynchronous operations to get a chance of happening.
+Because node is a single-threaded architecture in which everything that happens on the main thread is synchrononous, node must relinquish control of the main thread regularly in order for asynchronous operations to get a chance of being performed.

-Relinquishing control means letting code finish and complete tasks but being "called-back" by the system when the asynchronous results of some earlier operation have a result.
+Yielding control means letting code finish and complete tasks by being "called-back" by the system with the results of some earlier asynchronous operation.

 The most common patterns for asynchronous operations in JavaScript are

 * callbacks
 * promises
 * async/await

-A callback is a common pattern for event-driven software in the browser such as event listeners.
+A callback is a familiar pattern in browser based code.
+For example event listeners.

 Node uses the same event-driven architecture on the server to handle asynchronous operations such as file, network, database access so it's worth getting to know this pattern well.